Geog 884: Geographic Information Systems for the Geospatial Intelligence Professional

 Geospatial intelligence (GEOINT) leverages geographic information science and technology (including cartography, geographic information systems, remote sensing, and global positioning systems) with intelligence tradecraft to develop intelligence products that support national security, disaster response, and international relief efforts.

 Students who successfully complete GEOG 884 will have a basic understanding of geographic information systems.
 These data products will be used in a variety of application scenarios, using commercially available software tools.
-Finally, each student will develop a capstone project of their own design, demonstrating their mastery of basic concepts of GIS acquired in the course.
+Finally, each student will develop a capstone project of their own design, demonstrating their mastery of the basic concepts of GIS acquired in the course.

 What will be expected of you?

 This course requires a minimum of 12 to 15 hours of student activity each week, depending on the speed at which you work.
 Included in those hours each week is time to complete projects and related activities.
-You'll be glad to know that you don't have to show up for class at a certain time!
+You'll be glad to know that you don't have to show up for the class at a certain time!
 All you need to do is complete the assignments before the published deadline at the end of the week.

 You will need to check out the course discussion forums regularly.
 That's where students and instructors share comments, pose questions, and suggest answers.
-I strongly encourage you to get in the habit of logging into the course Web site at least once a day to keep up with ongoing discussion.
+I strongly encourage you to get in the habit of logging into the course Web site at least once a day to keep up with the ongoing discussion.
 With only occasional exceptions, I check discussion forums seven days a week.
 You can be sure that I will read, but not necessarily respond to, every single message.

 My colleagues and I have worked hard to make this the most effective and convenient educational experience possible.
 How much and how well you learn is ultimately up to you.
 You will succeed if you are diligent about keeping up with the class schedule and if you take advantage of opportunities to communicate with me, as well as with your fellow students.